-Water Shortage Conditions and Response Plan was required to be developed as part of the Monitoring Program.
-The Water Shortage Conditions are characterized by criteria developed over an extensive series of meetings during 2008 and 2009.
+Pursuant to the Stipulation, the Water Shortage Conditions and Response Plan was developed based upon and as part of the Monitoring Program.
+The Water Shortage Conditions were characterized by criteria developed over an extensive series of meetings during 2008 and 2009.
 There are two different criteria - those for Potentially Severe Water Shortage Conditions and those for Severe Water Shortage Conditions - that include both coastal and inland areas.
-The Response Plan for these conditions include voluntary and mandatory actions by the parties to the Stipulation.
-The Water Shortage Conditions and Response Plan will be filed with the Court in April of 2009, and is attached as Appendix B to this report.
+The Response Plan for these conditions includes voluntary and mandatory actions by the parties to the Stipulation.
+The Court approved the Water Shortage Conditions and Response Plan on April 22, 2009, and the document is attached as Appendix B to this report.